2025 Illinois First-Time Homebuyer Programs and Loans

 When it’s time to move forward with purchasing your first home in Illinois, follow these steps to apply for a first-time homebuyer’s program.

-- Find an IHDA-approved lender.
-Utilize the IHDA website to find approved lenders near you.
-Your chosen lender’s loan officer will assess your eligibility, gather necessary documentation and review your credit score, income and other factors to determine borrowing capacity.
-While IHDA loans have specific credit requirements, the average Illinois credit score as of 2023 is 720.
+- Find an approved lender.
+Use the IHDA or your local housing authority’s website to locate approved lenders near you.
+Your chosen lender’s loan officer will assess your eligibility, gather the necessary documentation and review your credit score, income and other factors to determine borrowing capacity.
+While Illinois programs have specific credit score requirements, the average state credit score as of 2024 is 720.

 - Complete a HUD-approved homebuyer education course.
-Complete an online or in-person homebuyer education course.
-You can find one listed on the IHDA website.
+Most programs will require you to complete an online or in-person homebuyer education course.

 - Review your loan estimate.
-Once you choose your mortgage lender and provide the loan officer with the required information and documentation, you’ll be preapproved.
-You’ll be provided with a loan estimate outlining which loan you qualify for and how much that loan would be for, as well as any interest and fees that would come with it.
+Choose your mortgage lender and provide the required information and documentation to the loan officer.
+If you’re preapproved for a loan, you’ll receive a loan estimate outlining the loan you qualify for, the loan amount and any applicable interest and fees.

 - Find your home.
-Get connected with a real estate agent to assist you as you shop for a home within your budget.
-When you find a home you like, your real estate agent can negotiate with sellers and submit an offer when you’re ready.
+Get connected with a real estate agent to assist in shopping for a home within your budget.
+When you find a home you like, your agent can negotiate with sellers and submit an offer when you’re ready.

 - Schedule your appraisal and inspection.
-Following the acceptance of the offer, you arrange the appraisal and inspection.
+After your offer is accepted, arrange for the home appraisal and inspection.

-- Underwriting.
+- Undergo the underwriting process.
 A final review of your application, documentation and home details will be completed to ensure you qualify for the loan amount and interest rate.

 - Close on your mortgage.
 Review and sign the required loan documentation to finalize the home purchase process, make any payments and receive the keys to your new home.